zlatozar/study-paip/ch11/Readme.md

 #### Backtracking

+_Backtracking is the process of going back to a previous goal and trying to resatisfy it, i.e. to find another way of satisfying it._

 _Backtracking is basically a form of searching._ In the context of Prolog, suppose that the Prolog interpreter is trying to satisfy a sequence of goals **goal_1**, **goal_2**.